 MOD AFCP/19/97#11230

-59 b) Any such special arrangements should avoid technical harm to the operation of the telecommunication facilities of third countries.
+59 b) Any such special arrangements should avoid technical or financial harm to the operation of the telecommunications of third parties.

 Reasons: This provision has opened the door wide for operating agencies, in the wide sense as depicted in CS #42, for establishing telecommunications networks and providing telecommunications services, which do not concern Member States in general.
 However the Member States shall be concerned if such activities cause any sort of harm to the Member State and associated with fraudulent activities or technical mal-practices, and will be also in conflict with the terms of the CS preamble.